mdranger/chain3j/docs/source/transactions.rst

 for further information.

-What this means for you when working with Ethereum clients is that there are two parameters which are used to dictate how much Ether you wish to spend in order for a tranaction to complete:
+What this means for you when working with Ethereum clients is that there are two parameters which are used to dictate how much Mc you wish to spend in order for a tranaction to complete:

 *Gas price*

-  This is the amount you are prepared in Ether per unit of gas. chain3j uses a default price of 22,000,000,000 Wei
+  This is the amount you are prepared in Mc per unit of gas. chain3j uses a default price of 22,000,000,000 Sha
-  (22 x 10\ :sup:`-8` Ether).
+  (22 x 10\ :sup:`-8` Mc).
 This is defined in
   `ManagedTransaction <https://github.com/chain3j/chain3j/blob/master/core/src/main/java/org/chain3j/tx/ManagedTransaction.java>`_.